Softorage/HugoTheme-VibrantShadows/README.md

             Position of a post's image, when it appears as a thumbnail in a list (say) on landing page.
 Regardless of "right" or "left", it looks the same on mobile-view.
             Overrides `site.Params.userExperience.postImages.thumbnail.position`.

+    *Note that this section in front matter only allows to set image assigned to the blog post.
+To include an image in your post, it is recommended to use [shortcodes](#shortcodes) which offers a simple way to include images in a post along with a level of customizability.*

     Example:
     ```yaml
     image: